Cordell Hull: The "Good Neighbor" policy

-Hull chaired the Advisory Committee on Postwar Foreign Policy, which was created in February 1942.

-When the Free French Forces of Charles de Gaulle occupied the islands of Saint-Pierre and Miquelon, south of Newfoundland, in December 1941, Hull lodged a very strong protest and went as far as referring to the Gaullist naval forces as "the so-called Free French."
-His request to have the Vichy governor reinstated was met with strong criticism in the American press: newspapers mocked the "so-called Secretary of State".
-The islands remained under the Free French until the end of the war.
-Hull, who always held de Gaulle in disregard, if not detestation, even before the incident, would never cease trying to maneuver against him during the rest of the war.
+WW2 issued US Diplomatic passport signed by Secretary of State Cordell Hull.

 Jews and SS St. Louis incident

 In 1939, Hull advised Roosevelt to reject the SS St. Louis, a German ocean liner carrying 936 Jews seeking asylum from Germany.
 Hull's decision sent the Jews back to Europe on the eve of the Holocaust.
 Some historians estimate that 254 of the passengers were ultimately murdered by the Nazis.

 Okay ...there were two conversations on the subject between (Secretary of the Treasury) Morgenthau and Secretary of State Cordell Hull.
 In the first, 3:17 PM on 5 June 1939, Hull made it clear to Morgenthau that the passengers could not legally be issued U.S. tourist visas because they had no return addresses.
 Furthermore, Hull made it clear to Morgenthau that the issue at hand was between the Cuban government and the passengers.
 The U.S., in effect, had no role.
 In the second conversation at 3:54 PM on June 6, 1939, Morgenthau said they did not know where the ship was and he inquired whether it was "proper to have the Coast Guard look for it".
-Hull responded by saying that he didn't see any reason why it could not.
+Hull responded by saying that he did not see any reason why it could not.
 Hull then informed him that he did not think that Morgenthau would want the search for the ship to get into the newspapers.
 Morgenthau said "Oh no. No, no. They would just—oh, they might send a plane to do patrol work.
 There would be nothing in the papers."
 Hull responded "Oh, that would be all right."

+War in Europe

+In the winter of 1939–1940, Roosevelt had decided to drop his vice president, John Nance Garner, a conservative Texas Democrat who during Roosevelt's second term had been increasingly unable to hide his hostility to the New Deal, and ensure that someone else was the Democratic candidate for vice president in the 1940 election.
+For a time, Roosevelt had wanted to make Hull the Democratic candidate for vice president, not the least as a way to placate the powerful conservative Southern faction in the Democratic Party who would have been unhappy at seeing Garner being dropped.
+Hull made it clear that he was not willing to serve as the vice presidential candidate as he charged that the vice presidency had no power and he disapproved of Roosevelt's decision to seek a third term.
+Hull's unwillingness to accept the offer that Roosevelt made led to strained relations throughout the 1940 election.